Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Logarithmic negativity for uncorrelated subregions

 The composite correlation function $C_{\times}$ and the correlation function $C_{\mathbf{r},\mathbf{r}'}$ can be simultaneously diagonalized, and the eigenvalue $\varepsilon$ of $C_{\times}$ in this case can be expressed in terms of the eigenvalue $\zeta$ of the correlation function $C_{\mathbf{r},\mathbf{r}'}$:

 As a result, the LN is zero:

 The condition (\ref{eq:uncorrelate}) is held in the case of two distant subregions at zero temperature, or in the case of two disjoint subregions in high temperature limit, $\beta\rightarrow 0$.
-In both cases, the LN is vanishing.
+In both cases, the LN vanishes.